joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-07-19-can-you-win-the-world-cup.md

 	\end{align}
 $$

-Taking the derivative with respect to $z$ we get
+Taking the derivative of the CDF with respect to $z$ we get

 $$
 	\begin{align}